Overview

 Visiting during University term-time is the best time to see the city in its full flow, meaning that October through early December and January through May are the perfect times.
 It feels vibrant and alive and warm welcomes await in the cities many bars and restaurants.
 By doing this you are also avoiding the peak seasons meaning that you can stand in front of Dirk Bouts’s 15th century masterpiece ‘The Last Supper’ without a shove, bustle or a flash temporarily blinding you.
 You can gawp at the staggering architecture of the Town Hall without being hustled along or being swamped by a marauding tour group.

-The collection of open spaces like the Grote Markt and Oude Marktt at its heart make it the perfect place to wander the shops the centre.
+The collection of open spaces like the Grote Markt and Oude Markt at its heart make it the perfect place to wander the shops in the centre.
 From sumptuous Belgian chocolate to boutique local shops, Leuven will satisfy any shopper.
 For the more adventurous, there are numerous walking routes laid out around the city from the ‘Highlights’ walk to the much longer (8.5km) loop around the Provincial Domain of Kessel Lo which includes Vlierbeek Abbey.